Enabling & creating a digital relationship between parents, pupils and schools

 parentsportal.scot has been jointly developed by the Improvement Service (IS) and SEEMiS, the education information management provider.
 At the heart of the system is a secure online account which links each parent/carer to their child and education.

 Read this case study about parentsportal.scot

 Research was carried out by Ipsos MORI on behalf of the Improvement Service and SEEMiS Group to gauge demand for, and acceptance of, an online service to co-ordinate communications between schools and parents.
 The report also contains a number of recommendations for the development and functionality of a parents' portal.
-Download the full report or the summary findings.
+Download the presentation of full report or the summary findings.